Vietnam.vn - Nền tảng quảng bá Việt Nam

-Stories from the invisible village
+Stories from the Invisible Village

 Việt NamViệt Nam08/06/2024

-Carrying the village on the migration road
+Carrying the village along the migration route.

 c33f3de1-cf58-4405-a65a-c3955b6ad5c2.jpg

-Vietnamese restaurant in Denmark.
+Vietnamese restaurants in Denmark.

-People... longing for their homeland
+Those who... yearn for their homeland

 ff835c97-1e3e-4b87-beea-649b10c95bf4.jpg